ABaldwinHunter/ratatouille/README.md

 # ratatouille
 Find recipes for miscellaneous items in kitchen

-Search out and create recipes with ingredients available in your kitchen.
+Search for recipes and create your own to add to the database.

-Waste nothing, with creative recipes for odds and ends.
+Waste less, with creative recipes for odds and ends.